Skip to content

 swift run shipit inspect project --output json

-swift run shipit suggest-config --goal beta --output json
+swift run shipit generate --goal beta

 swift run shipit validate yml --shipfile ./Shipfile.yml --output json

-ai-bootstrap always emits JSON and is intended for AI/tooling integrations rather than direct human consumption.
+ai-session always emits JSON and is intended for AI/tooling integrations rather than direct human consumption.

 Workflow notes: